 That extra information comes from knowing the block length (and how exactly do we define that?)

 How length of the haplotype block is defined?
 What information does it carry?
+What definitions are used in the literature?

 Importance of haplotype length information for inference